 This is essentially aloe vera taken to the next level!
 It’s a thin, slightly milky spray that dries quickly and can be used for instant cooling relief.
 Aloe has been approved by the FDA for healing burns since 1959!
 Think itchy bug bites, sunburn, eczema, minor cuts, irritated skin, post-shave…you name it!
 This spray a blend of aloe, cucumber, turmeric, mushroom extract, oat, and other hydrating, skin-loving ingredients 🥒 (I also like this pure organic aloe vera gel)

 A natural swap for Neosporin!
 This contains no petroleum or neomycin (antibiotics).
 Remember all of our manuka talk from earlier?
 Well, it can be used topically too!
 Since it’s antibacterial, antifungal, and anti-inflammatory it makes an excellent ointment for healing wounds and burns.
 It’s also a humectant which means it draws in moisture, so it provides a breathable yet protective barrier and also helps minimize scarring.
+Use code BECCA for a discount.

 Have you ever gotten an itchy rash from regular bandages?
 Many conventional adhesive bandages can actually contain latex, plastic (PVC, polyethylene, or polyurethane), silicone, vinyl resins, Merthiolate, and acrylates.
 All of which can be irritating to skin.
 That’s why I prefer these Patch bandages.
 They’re biodegradable, compostable, breathable, hypoallergenic, and made of organic bamboo fiber.
 No latex, plastic, silicones, etc. 🩹